 16.1 Will EU firms without a UK branch still be able to carry out derivatives business in the UK?

-If agreement is reached between the EU and the UK for a transitional period during which passporting rights continue after the UK leaves the EU, EU firms would still be able to rely on their existing passporting rights during that period.
+If the transitional period proposed in the Draft Withdrawal Agreement comes into force, EU firms would still be able to rely on their existing passporting rights during that period.
+The Bank of England announced on 28 March 2018 that it is reasonable for EU firms currently relying on passporting rights to provide services in the UK to assume that PRA authorisation will only be needed by the end of this transitional period, and the FCA separately announced on 28 March 2018 that firms need not apply for authorisation at this stage.
 Further, the UK Government announced on 20 December 2017 that it will, if necessary, bring forward legislation to enable EU firms operating in the UK to continue to do so after the UK leaves the EU under a “temporary permission”.

 The UK has a wide overseas persons exemption and it is possible that OTC derivatives business could be conducted by EU firms with UK counterparties on that basis following expiry of any such transitional period or temporary permission (or, failing any transitional relief being negotiated or temporary permission being available, from when the UK leaves the EU).

 16.2 Will EU firms still be able to carry out derivatives business through a UK branch post-Brexit?

 EU firms that carry on investment business from their UK branches will likely need to re-apply for authorisation in the UK if the EU passport is withdrawn.